kaiserjd/kaiserjd.github.io/_posts/2024-5-11-DEFEATING-CGNAT.md

 I've been having a problem with my self-hosted servers for the past year or so.
 I tend to host game servers for myself and a few friends, and it they worked flawlessly up until about a year ago.
 It wasn't until I cobbled together my own [OPNsense router](https://kaiserjd.github.io/posts/OPTIPLEX-AS-ROUTER/) that I figured out the reason: my ISP had put me behind carrier-grade NAT (and hadn't even bothered to give me IPv6!).

-I figured I would detail my process for getting around this in a blog post, with some finer details stripped or changed out to ensure I'm not providing my entire configuration for the internet to see.
+I figured I would detail my process for getting around this in a blog post, with some finer details stripped or changed to ensure I'm not providing my entire configuration for the internet to see.

 # An Overview of My Setup